tersesystems/echopraxia/README.md

 }
 ```

-## Watched Scripts
+### Watched Scripts

-You can also change scripts while the application is running, if they are in a directory watched by `ScriptWatchService`.
+You can also change file based scripts while the application is running, if they are in a directory watched by `ScriptWatchService`.

 To configure `ScriptWatchService`, pass it the directory that contains your script files: